wennergr/vanta-mcp-server/README.md

 2. Make the output executable
 3. Place built files in the `build/` directory

-Now you can configure your Claude Desktop or Cursor to use the built executable:
+Now you can configure Claude Desktop or Cursor to use the built executable:

 ```json
 {